- Choosing Sunflower Varieties | Single-Stem, Branching, Pollenless or "Regular"?

 As for my recommendation of the Sunrich and ProCut series, I see these as offering a strong sunflower with the traditional appearance that appeals to all kinds of people.
 Hence, they are easy to grow and sell.
 They are not finicky about when you grow them, and there are plenty of color choices among the two series.
 If you just want a basic sunflower, these series provide the perfecting starting point.
 And for the advanced as well as the aspirational grower, these two series form an excellent basis for sunflower succession planting and harvesting.

-But there are so many more sunflower varieties to explore, with single-stem, branching, tall, dwarf, pollenless, and "regular" types, as well as novel shapes, sizes, and multicolor options.
-Over time, you will surely want to explore other options, and eventually you will find the combination that is right for you.
+There are so many more sunflower varieties to explore, with single-stem, branching, tall, dwarf, pollenless, and "regular" types, as well as novel shapes, sizes, and multicolor options.
+Over time, you will surely want to explore other options to find new combinations that suit your needs and preferences.